packnback/site/packnback.github.io/content/blog/dedup_and_encryption.md

 have not been tampered with.
 There are a few schemes that seem appropriate.

 - Encrypt the hmac secret into each cipher text.
 - Use public key cryptography to derive a shared secret between sender and recipient.
-This is enticing because we probably want to sign our backups with the identity of the sender anyway.
+This is enticing because we probably want to sign our backups with the identity of the sender anyway, so have a key pair to use.
   This key will be different to the ephemeral keys we used to encrypt our data with.
 - Share the HMAC secret at the same time as we exchange public keys.

 # But what about ....

+### Hash collisions

+Cryptographic hash functions are so difficult to find a collision for that we can effectively assume they don't happen.

 ### Building a filesystem out of blocks